Top 10 Things To Do In Maupiti

 There’s a magical spot in the middle of the blue lagoon known as the manta ray ‘cleaning station’.
 Think of it as nature’s carwash.
 Throughout the day, giant manta rays cruise along this spot, where they meet small fish that feed off the parasites on the ray’s body.
 This incredible spectacle can be seen from up close with the friendly folks at Maupiti Diving.

 Non-divers can get acquainted with the manta rays on a day you’ll never forget cruising the Maupiti lagoon.
-Join Sammy Maupiti Tour or a tour offered by your pension to explore the riches of Maupiti’s lagoon.
-Start at the manta ray cleaning station, where you’ll get to hover over these amazing sea creatures as they’re being groomed.
-Next, park it at the ‘coral garden’ for some of the best snorkeling in all of French Polynesia.
+Lagoon tours first visit the manta ray cleaning station, where you’ll get to hover over these amazing sea creatures as they’re being groomed.
+Next, park it at the ‘coral garden’ for some of the best snorkeling in French Polynesia.
 And what about lunch?
 Well, that’s served on your very own island, where you’ll learn how to make authentic Tahitian food and feed stingrays with the leftovers!

-1. Walk Across The Lagoon To Motu Auira
+1. Cross The Lagoon on foot To Motu Auira

-Want to feel like Moses crossing the Red Sea?
+Want to feel like Moses parting the Red Sea?
 Walk across the shallow lagoon water from the main island to Motu Auira.
 Instead of Pharaoh’s army chasing you, reef sharks and stingrays will patrol the shallow waters.
-What does await you after this memorable journey?
-How about one of the prettiest beaches in the South Pacific, crystal clear water, and the sight of Bora Bora in the far distance.
+What awaits you after this memorable journey?
+How about one of the prettiest beaches in the South Pacific, crystal clear water, and the sight of Bora Bora in the distance.
 This is another day you’ll never forget… there are a lot of those in Maupiti!

 Ready To Visit?